thyeggman/vulgarlang-phonology-sets/custom/README.md

 ## Phyrexian

+This is the language of the Phyrexians of Magic the Gathering.
 This language is too incomplete at the moment, I don't even have a real vowel set.
 This is based on research by reddit user [/u/citrus_inferno](https://www.reddit.com/user/citrus_inferno) off of a very small sample of phyrexian texts.

 - [Consonant Chart for Phyrexian](https://www.reddit.com/r/magicTCG/comments/dfpigy/a_partial_parsing_of_the_phyrexian_alphabet/)
 - [Recent Developments on Phyrxian from Jump Start](https://www.reddit.com/r/magicTCG/comments/he2dxn/partial_translation_of_the_phyrexian_swamp_lore/)